darenhart/resume/README.md

 - Contributed on scalable microservices architecture using event-driven programming.

-- Maintained micro-frontend React architecture for modular, scalable development.
+- Maintained micro-frontend architecture with React for modular and scalable development.

 - Built a robust SaaS for processing high-volume payment transactions securely and reliably.